 Marco wants to highlight both the Content Creator and Researcher roles.
 He likes to support people, especially participating in programs for people in need.

 Meaghan is a recent graduate of a degree in international development and conflict resolution studies.
 She is passionate about social justice and an active citizen in her home city of Winnipeg, Manitoba.
 Meaghan has completed participatory research in India as part of her degree.
 Her research is focused on street vendors and their right to livelihood and she is currently consolidating her data into an article for publication.
 Meaghan will be pursuing graduate studies in the areas of public policy and international affairs.
 As part of The Awakening Project she hopes to use her research skills to look at the effects of current public policy on vulnerable communities in Canada, such as those experiencing homelessness.

 Jessica Lopez is in Life Sciences with a focus on Human Biology/ Immunology.
-Her studies of interest include researching on cell mediated immunity through the genetic altering of B cells and T cells, as well as how different and sometimes contradicting parts of society such as science and religion can work hand in hand to find solutions to social justice issues in Canada.
+Her studies of interest include research on cell mediated immunity through the genetic altering of cells, as well as how different and sometimes contradicting parts of society such as science and religion can work hand in hand to find solutions to social justice issues in Canada.
 She is currently pursuing a career path in medicine, specifically paediatrics.
-She has been volunteering at Sick Kids hospital for the past year, she spent a month and a half in a small town of Quebec known as Riviere du Loup studying French, she loves to travel and loves anything artistic/ crafty.
-In the Awakening Project, Jessica wants to highlight and spread awareness of the racial minorities in Canada and how during these times, for some their situation has become a little bit worse.
+She has volunteered at Sick Kids hospital, and has spent time in Quebec learning French.
+In the Awakening Project, Jessica wants to highlight and spread awareness of racial minorities in Canada and how during these times, for some their situation has become a little bit worse.
 She hopes to discover new ways in which society can work together to improve the living situations and societal views of racial minorities.